-In addition to the seven power facilities it owns, the Department also has long-term contracts for the purchase of power from Pine Flat Powerplant, which is owned and operated by Kings River Conservation District, Lodi Energy Center, which is owned and operated by the Northern California Power Agency, five small hydroelectric power plants, which are owned and operated by Metropolitan, the 45 MW Camelot solar facility, which is owned and operated by Dominion Solar Holdings, Inc., the 9.5 MW Pearblossom Solar facility, which is owned and operated by Solar Star California XLIV, LLC, the 85 MW Solverde 1 Solar facility, which is owned and operated by S-Power (Sustainable Power Group), and a 3 MW share of the Boulder Canyon Project, owned and operated by the Western Area Power Administration.
+In addition to the seven power facilities it owns, the Department also has long-term contracts for the purchase of power from Pine Flat Powerplant, which is owned and operated by Kings River Conservation District, Lodi Energy Center, which is owned and operated by the Northern California Power Agency, five small hydroelectric power plants, which are owned and operated by Metropolitan, the 45 MW Camelot solar facility, which is owned and operated by Dominion Solar Holdings, Inc., the 9.5 MW Pearblossom Solar facility, which is owned and operated by Solar Star California XLIV, LLC, the 85 MW Solverde 1 Solar facility, which is owned and operated by S-Power (Sustainable Power Group), and a 3 MW share of the Boulder Canyon Project, owned and operated by the Bureau and marketed through the U.S. Western Area Power Administration.